Home Help for families Information & Advice Benefits & money Benefits & tax credits Welfare benefits in Scotland

 The new payment will be made automatically using DLA records, so you do not need to apply.
-The first payments are due to be made from 27 November, with every eligible family having received a payment by 11 December.
-If you think you should qualify for a payment but have not received a letter about this by the 8th of December, please contact Social Security Scotland on 0800 182 2222.
+If you think you should qualify for a payment but have not received a letter about this please contact Social Security Scotland on 0800 182 2222.

-From 15 February 2021, the Scottish government will start to pay low-income families a payment of £10 per week for each eligible child in their family.
+From 15 February 2021, the Scottish government has started to pay low-income families a payment of £10 per week for each eligible child in their family.
 Initially payments will only be made for children aged under six, but by late 2022 it is planned that this will be extended to children aged under 16.

 There is no limit to the number of children that you can be paid for, so a Scottish child payment will still be made for children who are affected by the two child limit in Universal Credit or tax credits.